microsoft/wslg/README.md

 After reboot the installation will continue.
 You'll be asked to enter a username and password.
 These will be your Linux credential, they can be anything you want and don't have to match your Windows credentials.

-Voila!
+Voilà!
 WSL and WSLg are installed and ready to be used!

 ## Install instructions (Existing WSL install)